 Full-time enrollment for fall and spring semester is determined as:

 All students are expected to maintain the minimum credits required in order to maintain their immigration status.
-Hybrid and ASU Immersion courses will be considered in-person courses. iCourses will still be considered online courses.
+Hybrid and ASU Immersion courses will be considered in-person courses.
+For the spring 2023 semester, all ASU Sync classes are considered online courses and do not count toward in-person enrollment. iCourses will still be considered online courses.
+In-person credits are required throughout the entire semester.
 Full-time enrollment for fall and spring semester is determined as:

 |Academic level||Minimum credits required||Minimum in-person credits*|

 |Graduate student||9 credit hours||6 credit hours|

 |Graduate student with an assistantship (TA, RA or GSA)||6 credit hours||3 credit hours|

 *Due to the nature of ASU’s spring 2023 semester learning modalities, students are required to reside in the Phoenix area in order to maintain a physical presence.
 As a reminder, USCIS regulations state that F-1 and J-1 students must update their local U.S. or SEVIS address within 10 days of moving.
 If you need to update your addresses, please do so on My ASU.

 Enrolling in an iCourse may not be permitted or may be limited by some government-sponsored programs.
 If you are a government-sponsored student, make sure that have approval from your sponsor to take iCourses or ASU Sync classes before registering.

 Session A (first session)